ISCOWA is an international, non-profit organization which was formed in 1992 to promote and coordinate the exchange of information regarding

 ISCOWA's members meeting

-has been held in Gothenburg, Sweden, May 29, 2012; 17.00h.
+has been held in Santander, Spain, June 10, 2015; 17.00h.
 Specific information has been sent to the members seperately.

-At the membersí meeting was decided among others:
+At the members’ meeting was decided among others:

 The winner of the sixth ISCOWA Award was David Kosson of Vanderbilt University, Nashville, TN, USA.
 He received the Award from Annette Johnson of EAWAG Switzerland, the winner of the fifth Award (2006), who received it in her turn from Rein Eikelboom (VROM, The Netherlands), the winner of the fourth ISCOWA Award (2003).
 Ole Hjelmar (DHI, Denmark) won the third award (2000) and Dr. Hans van der Sloot (ECN, The Netherlands) won the second ISCOWA Award in 1997 and Prof. Joe Cabrera from the University of Leeds UK won the first Award in 1994.
 Who will be the eighth Award winner in 2015 ?
 Come to WASCON 2015 in Santander, Spain and find out !